 What should I do with my rubbish?

 You absolutely MUST NOT drop any rubbish on the trail!
 If you see a runner dropping rubbish please ask them to pick it up.
 If you see any race litter on the trail, please pick it up and take it to the next checkpoint.
 There will be rubbish bins at all checkpoints.
-We are hoping to trial a new recycling system at checkpoints so please look out for recycling signs and follow marshals’ instructions when chucking your cans, plastic bottles, and other packaging.
+We will be operating a new recycling system at Glencoe and Kinlochleven checkpoints so please look out for recycling signs and follow marshals’ instructions when discarding your cans, plastic bottles, and other packaging.

 Are there toilets along the route?

-At registration, there are toilets inside the Green Welly, and also extra portaloos outside in the car park.
-There are public access toilets in the Bridge of Orchy hotel, public toilets at the Glencoe Mountain Resort ski centre (walk to the café at the top of the car park), public toilets right beside the checkpoint at Kinlochleven, and portaloos in the playing field right at the race finish.
-All the public toilets are gendered male and female, all the event portaloos are gender neutral and open to all genders.
+At registration, there are toilets inside the Real Food Cafe, and also extra portaloos in the Green Welly car park.
+There are public access toilets in the Bridge of Orchy hotel, public portaloos on the trail at Bridge of Orchy checkpoint, public toilets just before the Kingshouse Hotel, public toilets near the checkpoint at Kinlochleven, and portaloos in the playing field right at the race finish.
+All the indoors public toilets are gendered male and female, all the portaloos are gender neutral and open to all genders.
 There are no toilets at Lundavra, sorry.

-If you really need to go to the toilet between checkpoints please step well off the trail and try to make sure no-one can see you, especially members of the public and local residents nearby.
+If you really need to go to the toilet between checkpoints please step well off the trail and try to make sure no-one can see you, especially members of the public or any local residents.
 Also please DO NOT drop your used tissues, either on the trail or in the bushes.
 Bag them up and take them away with you!

 What are the rules about gates?